vvit/FooSDK/README.md

 1. Prepare a binary framework:
 open a directory where `Simpo.xcworkspace` is located
-2. Build and archive the framework _(TODO: a fat binary must be created!)_ :
+2. Build and archive the fat dynamic framework:
 ```bash
 $ carthage build --archive
 ```